DavidCEllis/smalltest/readme.md

-# Minitest - Minimal python unittest convenience #
+# Smalltest - Minimal python unittest convenience #

 An attempt to make a minimal python unittest runner designed to allow for simple pytest style test writing without requiring any dependencies outside of the stdlib.